junxit/us-congress-bills-110/metadata.md

 - 2007-04-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-04-17 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 218). (text: CR 4/16/2007 H3391)
 - 2007-04-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 218).(text: CR 4/16/2007 H3391)
+- 2007-04-18 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.